johnellison/interbeing/replit.md

 ## Overview

 Interbeing is a full-stack web application that combines personal habit tracking with real environmental impact actions.
-Users can create and track daily habits while triggering authentic environmental impact through the 1ClickImpact API - including tree planting, ocean cleanup, carbon capture, and charitable donations.
+Users can create and track daily habits while triggering authentic environmental impact through the Greenspark API - including tree planting (🌳), plastic rescue (🐋), carbon offsetting (☁️), kelp planting (🌿), clean water provision (💧), and bee sponsorship (🐝).
 Each habit can be customized with specific impact actions and amounts, creating a powerful connection between personal growth and environmental responsibility.
 The application features a clean, nature-inspired interface built with modern React components and a robust Express.js backend with full user authentication.

 ## User Preferences